Algorithmic Pirogov-Sinai theory: Acknowledgements

 \section{Acknowledgements}

 WP and GR thank Ivona Bez{\'a}kov{\'a}, Leslie Goldberg, and Mark Jerrum for organizing the 2017 Dagstuhl seminar on computational counting and Jan Hladk{\`y} for organizing the 2018 workshop on graph limits in Bohemian Switzerland.
 Both meetings provided essential inspiration and discussion leading to this work.
 TH thanks Roman Koteck\'{y} for helpful discussions.
 We thank Eric Vigoda, Matthew Jenssen, and Reza Gheissari for detailed comments on a draft of the paper.
+We moreover thank Ryan Mann for spotting an error in the proof of Theorem 2.2 in an earlier version of the paper.
 TH supported by EPSRC grant EP/P003656/1.
-WP supported by EPSRC grant EP/P009913/1.
+WP supported by in part by EPSRC grant EP/P009913/1 and NSF Career award DMS-1847451.
 GR supported by an NWO Veni grant.